For commercial carriers

 Tips for employers

 Winter is not business as usual.
-The number of crashes increases in BC when temperatures drop and snow, ice, rain, or fog hit.
+The number of crashes in BC increases when temperatures drop and snow, ice, rain, or fog hit.
 Trucks can spin out in as little as 1 cm of snow.
 When commercial vehicles crash or slide off the road, their size can make the consequences catastrophic.

 You need to understand BC’s commercial vehicle tire and chain requirements and have drivers follow them.